jeanruggiero/compostable/README.md

 ## How did you build it?

 ## What challenges did you face?
 Trying to figure out the appropriate packages to conduct our image analysis.
-We used a combination OpenCV and Scikit-Image.
+We used a combination of OpenCV and Scikit-Image.

 ## What accomplishments are you proud of?
 Staying up late at night drinking Monster Energy drinks, while single-handly devouring pizzas and cookies in one hand and typing desperately on the computer with the other hand.